 Beginning Beekeeping Tract - These classes are designed to help you make the best choices for GETTING STARTED.
 A “prospective beekeeper” should probably plan on attending ALL of these classes.

-Novice Beekeeping Tract – These classes are targeted at the 1st & 2nd year beekeeper, but prospective and experienced beekeepers will also find significant value in the information presented in these classes.
+Advanced Beekeeping Tract – These classes are targeted at the beekeeper who has a bit of experience under their belt.
+Both prospective and experienced beekeepers will also find significant value in the information presented in these classes.

 Laws affecting beekeeping and beekeepers – These courses are discuss the various legal aspects surrounding beekeeping.
 As such, the information applies to everyone.